 In a rebuke to our home planet, Earth reportedly has been added to the ‘Do Not Call’ list by the powers that be in the universe.
 That startling communiqué was first reported by Johan and Simone Haxtone, a French couple who dabble in deep space radio transmissions and making homemade cheese.
 The pair made the announcement while attending a wine tasting in Alsace.

 Mr. Haxtone said they had been tracking a sequence of signals for “somewhere between nine and a half weeks and four years” using a frequency the couple had come up with over a night of Merlot and Brie.
-Haxtone reported they were able to translate the messages by examining alien languages spoken in popular science fiction films, reviewing the writings of well-known sci fi authors and reading DC comics.
+They reported that they were able to translate the messages by studying alien languages spoken in popular science fiction films, reviewing the writings of well-known sci fi authors and reading DC comics.

-Having mastered the alien vocabulary he believed the last known directive from the cosmos was clear.
-“Essentially the warning was that ‘due to the inhabitants unpredictable and reckless behavior’ alien life forms should avoid contact with the planet and those that dwell on it.
+Having believed to have mastered the alien vocabulary they concluded the last known directive from the cosmos was clear.
+“Essentially the warning was that ‘due to the inhabitants unpredictable and reckless behavior’ alien life forms should avoid contact with our planet and those that dwell on it,” they reported.

 “We of course attempted to respond at the sound of the tone but then again, it was nothing but tones.” he added.